JackCasica/alt-text-generator/README.md

 ## Known Issues

-No known issues at this time.
-Please report any issues you encounter on the GitHub issues page.
+File path resolution for local images is still WIP, so you may run into some issues these.
+Please report any issues you encounter on the [GitHub issues page](https://github.com/JackCasica/alt-text-generator/issues).

-## Release Notes

-### 1.0.0

-Initial release of alt-text-generator.

-- Generate alt-text for any given hosted image URL.
-- Generate alt-text from locally refernced image files.
-- Customize the model and prompt used for alt-text generation.
-- Secure API key storage within VS Code's global state.